 Residents Maintain Autonomy

-This metric measures the percentage of long-term residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and bathing.
-Many argue that this is a measure of a patient's well-being.
+This datapoint is a measure of the percent of long-term stay patients who required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and taking a bath.
+Some argue that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile